-This article will help you assess problems with your home’s air conditioning system and lead you through the procedures to solve basic difficulties.
+This article will help you assess your home’s air conditioning system problems and lead you through the procedures to solve basic difficulties.
 We’ll also tell you which problems you can tackle yourself and when best to hire a specialist for AC repair.

 Why Is My Central Air Conditioner Running But Not Blowing Air?

 There are several reasons your central air conditioner may be running but not blowing air, ranging from basic issues such as a poorly set thermostat or a dirty filter to more complex scenarios requiring part replacement.

 What To Check If Your Central AC Running But Not Blowing Air?